5 Oakland Restaurants Owned by People of Color

 Stacy Tang was born and raised in Taiwan and Willy Wang’s parents are from Taiwan as well.
 After moving to Oakland, they were amazed by the rich culture and how people embraced new cuisines.
 They loved the popularity of Asian food (Japan, Korean, Chinese, Vietnamese, Thai, etc) but missed their traditional family recipes so they decided to open Taiwan Bento and share some of those same dishes with the community.
 Learn more about Taiwan Bento.

 While growing up in New York City, Nelson German learned to cook from his mother, who made traditional Dominican dishes.
 He also learned many other cuisines and techniques while cooking for over 12 years in New York restaurants and later in the Bay Area.
 Nelson’s passion for creating art with food led him to open alaMar and his new menus were created out of his desire to honor his Dominican roots and share both traditional and unique dishes inspired by his mother’s cooking.
 Learn more about alaMar.

 Reem Assil grew up in a Palestinian-Syrian family, surrounded by aromas and tastes from family recipes.
 She worked for a decade as a community and labor organizer, before dedicating herself to food.
 With a passion for the flavors of Arab street-corner bakeries and communities, she founded Reem’s California to create a place for the community to gather.
-A few years later, she also opened Dyafa, a restaurant that celebrates Arab hospitality and cuisine inspired by her family recipes.
 Learn more about Reem's California.

 Dosa by Dosa